OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
-modDate: 2024-04-29
+modDate: 2024-08-28
 title: System variables
+icon: fa-solid fa-desktop
 description: System variables are variables provided by Octopus that can be used in your deployments.
 navOrder: 20
 ---

 This page lists built-in [variables](/docs/projects/variables/) provided by Octopus that can be used in your deployment [custom scripts](/docs/deployments/custom-scripts).

 Most of the variables listed here are available in modern versions of Octopus and Calamari.
 However, some are only available from a specific version.
-Where this is the case, the version will be noted alongside the variable.
+See [Older versions](#older-versions) for more detail on when variables became available.

 :::div{.warning}
 **All variables are strings**